pnevmap/drf-au-exersice/README.md

 #### Frontend
 A web application based on aurelia.io
-The web app, responds on /static/index.html and reuses the Django's login screen
+The web app, responds at the url **/static/index.html** and reuses the Django's login screen
 Sources for the web app can be found in the folder versioning-ui, however, the compiled files has been copied into the versioning/static folder